MiguelCos/mapping_peptides_to_proteins_from_fasta_file/README.md

 ## Update on version 1.8:

-Bug correction for improving the labelling of peptides N-term or C-term peptides.
+Bug correction for improving the labelling of N-term or C-term peptides.

 ## The function `annotate_peptides`